KasparEtter/ef1p/pages/email/email.md

 <figcaption markdown="span" style="max-width: 870px;">

-A report which I've received from Google with the filename `google.com!ef1p.com!1617926400!1618012799!001.json.gz` in an email with the subject
+A report which I have received from Google with the filename `google.com!ef1p.com!1617926400!1618012799!001.json.gz` in an email with the subject
 `Report Domain: ef1p.com Submitter: google.com Report-ID: <2021.04.09T00.00.00Z+ef1p.com@google.com>`.